-My sincere gratitude also goes to all our stakeholders for their unstinting support to the Hafary Group amidst these economically uncertain times.
-In particular, I wish to thank our management and employees for their dedication and focused efforts to deliver their best.
-We will leverage on our robust business foundation to strengthen our market share and stay vigilant to seize and capitalise on opportunities that may arise from the markets in which Hafary operates.
+I would also like to thank all our stakeholders for their unflagging support and loyalty to the Hafary Group amidst these challenging times.
+In particular, our Management and employees deserve kudos for their dedication and hard work in ensuring that quality is maintained while targets are met.
+We will continue to build on our solid business foundation to increase our market footprint, while staying vigilant to take advantage of opportunities that may present themselves.